MathiasRenner/invoiceninja-docker/README.md

 Troublehooting
 -------------
 - **Bad Gateway**: If you see a "Bad Gateway" in your browser instead of the InvoiceNinja interface, wait some seconds and try again.
 The service might need some more time to be up and running.
 If the error remains, a clean up with the following command probably resolves the problem: `docker rm -fv $(docker ps -aq)`.  *Note* that this command removes all containers and volumes on your machine!
+- **Cannot connect to the Docker daemon.** Make sure you have added your Linux user to the Docker group as described in the Docker docs.
+On Ubuntu, this issue is fixed by `sudo usermod -aG docker $USER`